minhd-nguyen/stay-inside-backend/README.md

 - none at this time

 ## Roadblocks
-- difficulties referencing schemas properly
+- Difficulties referencing schemas properly.
-- updating many schemas as needed
+- There were many updates to schemas throughout project that weren't anticipated.